freedomofpress/securedrop/docs/journalist_user_manual.md

 Make sure to then return to your `Transfer Device` folder, right click on the file, and then click "Wipe" to securely wipe the file from your device.

-### Decrypting and Working on the Secure Viewing Station
+### Decrypt and work on the Secure Viewing Station

 To decrypt documents, return to your Persistent folder and double-click on zipped file folder.
 After you extract the files, click on each file individually, and it will prompt you for the application PGP key passphrase to decrypt the document.